PaulvanMotman/Guesty/README.md

 Demo here: guestie.herokuapp.com

-Guesty makes use of the facebook API and pulls the attendance list of the event where the user is admin you can manually select attendances from the
+- Guesty makes use of the facebook API and pulls the attendance list of the event where the user is admin
+- you can manually select attendances from the facebook data
+- Build with Node.js, Postgresql, Express, bcrypt, pug, bootstrap, facebook API.

 current functionality issue
 - A Redis DB addon will be added to Heroku handle the session